cocotb/cocotb/documentation/source/tutorials.rst

 Endian Swapper
 ==============

-In this tutorial we'll use some of the built-in features of Cocotb to create a complex testbench.
+In this tutorial we'll use some of the built-in features of Cocotb to quickly create a complex testbench.

 .. note:: All the code and sample output from this example are available on `EDA Playground <http://www.edaplayground.com/s/example/199>`_